 If the pattern is that you are usually the one who wants to make up first, expect that the next time as well.
 Plan for how you will do that and prepare to make it happen.
 Tell yourself that it is normal for your spouse to behave the same way each time.

 This will help to calm you down and have the right attitude.
 Expecting our spouses to be different than they usually are makes us upset.
 We need to change our expectations to match how things actually are.
-That will get us out of the should be’s and make us more effective.
+That will stop us from focusing on the way things should be.
+Then we will be able to focus on making things better.

 The second step to repairing the relationship after a fight